jon-edward/cy-on-the-web/README.md

 python3 -m http.server --directory ./out
 ```

-Then navigate to `http://localhost:8000` in your browser.
+Then navigate to the test server in your browser.